shawntabrizi/substrate-contracts-workshop/0/creating-an-ink-project.md

 [Flipper Example Source Code](https://github.com/paritytech/ink/blob/master/examples/lang/flipper/src/lib.rs)

 The Flipper contract is nothing more than a `bool` which gets flipped from true to false through the `flip()` function.
-We won't go so deep into the details of this source code because we will be walking you through the steps to build your own!
+We won't go so deep into the details of this source code because we will be walking you through the steps to build a more advance contract!

 ## Testing Your Contract